Helping You Protect Your Most Valuable Assets

 Let Us Help

-At Hoge Partners, PLLC, our lawyers have many years of experience helping people throughout Jefferson County classify their property.
+At HP Law, PLLC, our lawyers have many years of experience helping people throughout Jefferson County classify their property.

 Attorney Jim Murphy has extensive knowledge in the areas of business and real estate law.
 This can be instrumental in valuing and protecting the most complex of businesses or investment properties.
 Both Ruth Wilkerson and Jim Murphy have handled complex business and real estate marital assets and can assist in your divorce case as well.